aaronicsubstances/esoko-test-app/README.md

    4. use `npm test` to run the integration tests of the application.

-   5. use `docker-compose build` and `docker-compose up` to run app on Docker, and access it at http://localhost:4500
+   5. use `docker-compose build` and `docker-compose up` to run app on Docker, and access it at http://localhost:4500.
+The database inside docker will already contain the data in the sample csv file.